-On the other hand, the qualitative picture that we can draw from it, namely the existence of crystalline structures with lower free-energy than the single plane wave, is quite reasonable: crystalline structures benefit of more phase space available for pairing, thus lowering the free-energy.
+On the other hand, the qualitative picture that we can draw from it, namely the existence of crystalline structures with lower free energy than the single plane wave, is quite reasonable: crystalline structures benefit of more phase space available for pairing, thus lowering the free energy.
 The symmetry argument is quite solid too, because it is based on the fact that configurations with overlapping pairing regions are disfavored, and as we shall see for one particular configuration in the three-flavor case in Sec. \ref{sec:3flavor_1PW}, one can prove that this statement is correct without relying on the GL expansion.
-Also, we shall show an interesting point, that the GL expansion underestimates the free-energy of the crystalline structures.
-And this happens not only in the presence of a global minimum different from the local minimum around which the GL expansion is performed, see Sec. \ref{sec:solitonic}, but also comparing the GL free-energy with the free-energy evaluated without the $\Delta/q$ expansion.
+We shall also show an interesting point, that the GL expansion underestimates the free energy gain of the crystalline structures.
+And this happens not only in the presence of a global minimum different from the local minimum around which the GL expansion is performed, see Sec. \ref{sec:solitonic}, but also comparing the GL free energy with the free energy evaluated without the $\Delta/q$ expansion.